-A project designed by Wain Morehead Architects in Co Cork is the first self-build or one-off house in Ireland to be certified by the Home Performance Index (HPI), achieving a Gold label for environmental performance.
+A project designed by Wain Morehead Architects in Co Cork is the first self-build or one-off house in Ireland to the Home Performance Index (HPI) environmental certification, achieving a Gold label for environmental performance.

 The certification programme is run by the Irish Green Building Council and it rates buildings for not only energy efficiency and low running costs but for access to amenities, indoor air quality, the ecological impact of the development, options for transportation, and the impact of the construction materials used.